As a child, I never got tired of my grandmother’s company.

 Megasandhesham, the Suresh Gopi starrer is one of the few horror movies in which you’d see the Yakshi gorging on idli and sambar.
 And no, this was not a spoof.
 The idli-sambar-chutney scene was there by design.
 Megasandhesam was Rajasenan’s contribution to the horror movie trend in Malayalam.
 And thankfully, it was just the one time.

-Considering all these movies, I don’t think there any game-changing horror movies.
+None of these movies is a true game-changer.
 99% of horror movies in Malayalam are a rehash of older Malayalam horror movies or immature avatars of decades-old Hollywood movies (including Mayilpeelikavu which is a remake of the English film, Dead Again).
 Even though some these managed to find box office success, none of them managed to thrill mature moviegoers.
-And most of them feature the same elements – shaking cameras, showing owls, civets, cats, bats, howling noises, crickets, magical threads, humans morphed into one of these animals, loud noises, fire from here and there, a pooja place, lamps falling down, candle flames exhausted, very windy ambiance all put into a blender and just churning them out.
+And most of them feature the same elements – shaky cam, owls and howls, humans morphing into animals, loud sounds, a little fire here and there, lamps falling down, candle flames going out, and a windy ambience, all put into a blender and churned out.
 And when things get a little too scary for the kids, they immediately switch to a comedy skit.
 An astute film observer might even invent a bingo card or start a drinking game to make things more exciting while viewing such movies.

-These depictions have become so predictable and unwatchable these days.
+These depictions have become very predictable and almost unwatchable these days.

-This trend can be traced back to one movie in particular: Director Fazil’s bold experiment in 1993 to fuse parapsychology and tantric treatment in a single plot resulted in Manichitrathazhu, which turned out to be one of the all-time best of Indian cinema.
-The film is based on the tragedy that happened in the life of Alummoottil Tharavadu, a famous central Travancore family, in the 19th century.
-The movie showed an unusual theme which was not common in Indian cinema.
-Manichitrathazhu is considered as one of the best thrillers ever made in India as well as one of the best Malayalam films ever made.
-It was remade after nearly 10 years in various languages, including Kannada (Apthamitra), Tamil and Telugu (dubbed) (Chandramukhi), Bengali (Rajmohol), and Hindi (Bhool Bhulaiyaa).
+This trend can be traced back to one movie in particular – Director Fazil’s bold experiment in 1993 to fuse parapsychology and tantric treatment – Manichitrathazhu.
+The film is based on a tragedy that happened in Alummoottil Tharavadu, a famous central Travancore family, in the 19th century.
+The movie showed an unusual theme that was not common in Indian cinema.
+Manichitrathazhu is considered to be one of the best Indian thrillers and one of the best Malayalam films ever made.
+It has been remade in various languages, including Kannada (Apthamitra), Tamil and Telugu (dubbed) (Chandramukhi), Bengali (Rajmohol), and Hindi (Bhool Bhulaiyaa).